Electric cars

 The Impact on Employers and Employees

 For employers: Many businesses have introduced generous pension schemes as a cornerstone of their benefits packages.
-Any restrictions could undermine employee morale and make it harder to attract and retain talent, particularly at a time when employer National Insurance contributions have already risen from 13.8% to 15% (effective April 2025).
+These restrictions could undermine employee morale and make it harder to attract and retain talent, particularly at a time when employer National Insurance contributions have already risen from 13.8% to 15% (effective April 2025).

-For retirement savings: Industry experts warn that restricting salary sacrifice could discourage pension participation at a time when the government is trying to address under-saving for retirement.
+For retirement savings: Industry experts have warned that restricting salary sacrifice could discourage pension participation at a time when the government is trying to address under-saving for retirement.
 The Association of British Insurers found that 38% of Brits would save less into their pension if salary sacrifice were capped, rising to 44% among women.

-Income Tax and Threshold Changes | How it’ll affect EV salary sacrifice
+Income Tax and Threshold Changes | Confirmed extension

 Understanding Fiscal Drag

 The threshold freeze has been in place since 2021 and works as a "fiscal drag" mechanism.
-Because tax bands don't rise with inflation, more workers gradually move into higher tax brackets, and a greater proportion of their income becomes taxable – even though the rates themselves remain unchanged.
+Because tax bands don't rise with inflation, more workers gradually move into higher tax brackets, and a greater proportion of their income becomes taxable even though the rates themselves remain unchanged.

-According to the Institute for Fiscal Studies, freezing the thresholds at which basic (20%) and higher (40%) rates apply could alone raise £39 billion annually by 2029-30.
+According to the Institute for Fiscal Studies, freezing the thresholds at which basic (20%) and higher (40%) rates apply could raise £39 billion annually by 2029-30.

-Basic Rate Taxpayer (£30,000 salary)
+Scenario 1: Basic Rate Taxpayer (£30,000 salary)

 Current situation (without EV salary sacrifice):